RoyalLegendz/Zah-Portfolio/README.md

 # Zahmir King Cooper | Athlete Portfolio

-This is the official web portfolio for Zahmir King Cooper — also known as **King Zah** — a multi-sport athlete, creator, and student-leader.
+This is the official web portfolio for Zahmir King Cooper — also known as **King Zah** — a multi-sport athlete, creator, entrepreneur, and student-leader.

 ## 🔥 About the Site

 This site is designed to highlight Zahmir’s talents and interests across a range of fields:
 - **Basketball, Football, Soccer**
 - **Academics & Leadership**
-- **Music & Entrepreneurship**
+- **The Arts & Entrepreneurship**
 - **Community Service & Future Initiatives**

 Built with a custom HTML/CSS layout, the site follows the **Royal Legendz** brand aesthetic, including a gold crown logo, dark backgrounds, and electric blue callouts.